Irreducible smooth representations in defining characteristic without central character: Introduction

+It is natural to ask whether all irreducible smooth $E$-representations of the group of $F$-points of a reductive group are admissible, Schur, Hecke, or central \cite[Questions 1, 2, and 8]{ahhv}, or even the extent to which any of these properties implies any others.
+This is of particular interest because Abe, Henniart, Herzig, and Vign\'eras \cite{herzig,AHHV-JAMS} have generalized the Barthel--Livn\'e classification for $\GL_2$ to any reductive group.
+In this article, we show that the implications in Figure \ref{figure:imply} are essentially the best possible.
+To this end, we construct examples, building on methods of Ghate, Le, and Sheth \cite{le,gs,GLS}, of mod $p$ irreducible smooth representations of $\GL_n(F)$ with a mix of different properties.

 \begin{theorem} Let $n>1$ and $p>3$ be a prime.
-Let $F$ be a nonarchimedean local field with residue field a proper extension of $\F_p$.
-Let $E$ be an extension of the residue field of $F$ of countable cardinality. \begin{enumerate} \item There exists an irreducible smooth $\GL_n(F)$-representation over $E$ which does not have a central character. \item Let $\tld{E}/E$ be a field extension of countable cardinality.
-There exists an irreducible smooth $\GL_n(F)$-representation over $E$ which has a central character and whose endomorphism algebra contains an $E$-subalgebra isomorphic to $\tld{E}$. \end{enumerate} \end{theorem}
+Let $F$ be a nonarchimedean local field with residue field a proper extension of $\F_p$. \begin{enumerate} \item Let $E$ be an extension of the residue field of $F$ of countable cardinality.
+Then there exists an irreducible smooth $\GL_n(F)$-representation over $E$ which does not have a central character. \item Let $E$ be an extension of the residue field of $F$ and $\tld{E}$ be a division algebra over $E$ of countable dimension with center $\tld{C}$.
+Then there exists an irreducible nonadmissible smooth $\GL_n(F)$-representation over $E$ whose endomorphism algebra is isomorphic to $\tld{E}$ as $E$-algebras.
+Moreover, there exists such a representation \begin{itemize} \item with a Hecke eigenvalue (and a central character), \item without a central character (and without a Hecke eigenvalue) if $E\subsetneq \tld{C}$, or \item with a central character but without a Hecke eigenvalue if $n>3$ and $E\subsetneq \tld{C}$. \end{itemize} \end{enumerate} \end{theorem}